Quincy Jones: 1953–1960: Career beginnings with jazz music

 In the 1950s, Jones toured Europe with several jazz orchestras.
 As musical director of Harold Arlen's jazz musical Free and Easy, he took to the road again.
 With musicians from the Arlen show, he formed his big band, The Jones Boys, with eighteen musicians.
 The band included double bass player Eddie Jones and trumpeter Reunald Jones.
 None of the three were related.
 The band toured North America and Europe, and the concerts met enthusiastic audiences and sparkling reviews, but the earnings failed to support a band of this size.
 Poor budget planning resulted in an economic disaster.
 The band dissolved, leaving Jones in a financial crisis.
 "We had the best jazz band on the planet, and yet we were literally starving.
 That's when I discovered that there was music, and there was the music business.
 If I were to survive, I would have to learn the difference between the two."
 Irving Green, head of Mercury, helped Jones with a personal loan and a job as musical director of the company's New York division.
-He worked with Doug Moody, founder of Mystic Records.